Hi, my name is Candace Lerman.

 There is a certain power in becoming an E-Patient and communicating with people involved in healthcare from all over the world.
 The spread of information and experiences helps to raise awareness of the issues surrounding the rare disease community.
 I hope that by sharing my battles, I can inspire others to share their journey.
 I am actively involved with various advocacy efforts, mainly focusing on the development of legislation for the over 30 million Americans who suffer from a rare disease.
 It is imperative that patients interact with doctors, scientists, and pharmaceutical companies to work towards a common goal of treatment options and ultimately cures for our disorders.

 ITP took a lot of things away from me, but it cannot destroy my spirit.
 I am rebuilding my life in a radically new way thanks to success with “off-label” use of Rituxan.
-The drug has allowed me the opportunity to obtain my law degree, lobby Congress and become an outspoken supporter of the 21st Century Cures Initiative.
+The drug has allowed me the opportunity to become an attorney, work with Congress and be an outspoken supporter of the 21st Century Cures Initiative.
 I am living proof that repurposing drugs deemed safe by the FDA can drastically change healthcare.